 109 East 56th Street, 212-388-5277

 This year this family-friendly steakhouse is offering a special menu by Iron Chef Marc Forgione.
-Highlights include lobster bisque, turkey with chestnut and sausage stuffing, venison chop, Catskill trout, and a range of sides.
-For dessert, there's a chocolate flourless s'mores cake, a pumpkin cheesecake, and various ice cream and sorbet options.
-The prix fixe menu is $75, with the option to order off the regular dinner menu instead, and there's also a mini-version of the fixed menu for children for $35.
+Highlights include Tribeca clam chowder, turkey with chestnut and sausage stuffing, venison chop, Catskill trout, and a range of sides.
+For dessert, there's a chocolate flourless cake, a pumpkin cheesecake, and sorbet options.
+The prix fixe menu is $85, with the option to order off the regular dinner menu instead, and there's also a mini-version of the fixed menu for children for $35.

 Fine and Rare — Midtown East

 For a fancier Thanksgiving experience, you can listen to live jazz while enjoying a four-course dinner for $95 at this upscale establishment.
 This year's Thanksgiving menu includes butternut squash soup, apple cider brined turkey with caramelized onions, sage, and sweet potato puree, and bread pudding for dessert.

 Hot brown butter cider, pumpkin soup, and roast turkey with sage are just a few of the delights on the menu for Thanksgiving 2018 at this friendly East Village restaurant.
 The prix fixe menu is $85 per person, and reservations are available on OpenTable and by phone after 4pm.

 Bubby's — Tribeca and Meatpacking District